ericpan0513/Predictive_analysis_for_scrabble/README.md

 **The file `Scrabble.ipynb` contains the whole script**

+## Methodology ##
+To build a model that minimizes the RMSE, this project adopted the following methods:
+1. Feature Engineering
+Experimented with new and original features to find the features that impact prediction.

+3. Model Comparison
+Tested five algorithms - Linear Regression, K-Nearest Neighbors (KNN), Decision Trees, Random Forest, and XGBoost - and chose the best-performing model.

+## Result ##
+The best model tested is `XGBoost`, with 11 features used

 As the result, this project reached an RMSE = 110, which can be within top 100 leaderboard on Kaggle.